 Any options not vested under the 2004 Plan will vest upon a "Change of Control" (as defined in the 2004 Plan) of the Company, pursuant to the terms of the 2004 Plan.
-In the event that a Named Executive Officer ceases to be employed by the Company, stock options held by such Named Executive Officer will vest as follows:
+In the event that a NEO ceases to be employed by the Company, stock options held by such NEO will vest as follows:

-- if the Named Executive Officer's termination of employment is due to his or her retirement, and occurs after at least five consecutive years of employment with the Company, the stock options become vested in full and immediately exercisable for a period of three months following such termination of employment for incentive stock options and for a period of ten years after any stock option grant date for non-qualified stock options; - if the Named Executive Officer's termination of employment is due to his or her disability and occurs after at least five consecutive years of employment with the Company, the stock options become vested in full and immediately exercisable for a period of one year following such termination of employment for incentive stock options and for a period of ten years after any stock option grant date for non-qualified stock options; and - if the Named Executive Officer's termination of employment is due to his or her death and occurs after at least five consecutive years of employment with the Company, the options shall become vested in full and immediately exercisable by the Named Executive Officer's estate or legal representative for a period of one year following such termination of employment and shall thereafter, terminate, for both incentive and non-qualified stock options.
+- if the NEO's termination of employment is due to his or her retirement, and occurs after at least five consecutive years of employment with the Company, the stock options become vested in full and immediately exercisable for a period of three months following such termination of employment for incentive stock options and for a period of ten years after any stock option grant date for non-gualified stock options; - if the NEO's termination of employment is due to his or her disability and occurs after at least five consecutive years of employment with the Company, the stock options become vested in full and immediately exercisable for a period of one year following such termination of employment for incentive stock options and for a period of ten years after any stock option grant date for non-qualified stock options; and - if the NEO's termination of employment is due to his or her death and occurs after at least five consecutive years of employment with the Company, the options shall become vested in full and immediately exercisable by the NEO's estate or legal representative for a period of one year following such termination of employment and shall thereafter, terminate, for both incentive and non-qualified stock options.

-In the event that a Named Executive Officer ceases to be employed by the Company other than because of retirement, disability or death or if retirement, disability or death occurs before the Named Executive Officer has completed five consecutive years of employment with the Company, any outstanding stock options held by the Named Executive Officer which have not vested as of the date of termination of employment will terminate and the Named Executive Officer may exercise any options in which he or she is vested at the date of termination of employment for a period of three months following such date of termination of employment.
+In the event that a NEO ceases to be employed by the Company other than because of retirement, disability or death or if retirement, disability or death occurs before the NEO has completed five consecutive years of employment with the Company, any outstanding stock options held by the NEO which have not vested as of the date of termination of employment will terminate and the NEO may exercise any options in which he or she is vested at the date of termination of employment for a period of three months following such date of termination of employment.

-ESTIMATED CHANGE OF CONTROL OR TERMINATION PAYMENTS AND BENEFITS AT THE END OF FISCAL 2011 as of August 27, 2011, at the executive's compensation and service levels as of that date, and are estimates of the amounts that would be payable to the Named Executive Officers in each scenario and do not include benefits paid by insurance providers under life and disability policies or payments and benefits provided on a non-discriminatory basis to employees upon a termination of employment.
+ESTIMATED CHANGE OF CONTROL OR TERMINATION PAYMENTS AND BENEFITS AT THE END OF FISCAL 2012

+The tables below reflect the payments and benefits payable to each of the NEOs in the event of a termination of the executive's employment under several different circumstances.
+The amounts shown assume that termination was effective as of August 25, 2012, at the executive's compensation and service levels as of that date, and are estimates of the amounts that would be payable to the NEOs in each scenario and do not include benefits paid by insurance providers under life and disability policies or payments and benefits provided on a non-discriminatory basis to employees upon a termination of employment.
 The actual amounts to be paid out can only be determined at the time of an executive's actual separation from the Company.
 Factors that could affect the nature and amount of the amounts paid on termination of employment, among others, include the timing of event, compensation level, the market price of the Company's Common Stock and the executive's age.